2009 Brisbane Broncos season

-Results
+Season summary

-The new post-Bennett Broncos era got off to a thrilling start when they defeated the North Queensland Cowboys 19–18 in round 1 at Suncorp Stadium in the first game under coach Ivan Henjak.
-Star signing Israel Folau scored his first try in Broncos colours and the first try of the season for the club in the 6th minute, followed by NRL debutantes Antonio Winterstein and Jharal Yow Yeh who also crossed.
-In round 2 the Broncos defeated the Melbourne Storm for the first time since the 2006 NRL Grand Final.
-Israel Folau was up against his old club for the first time and scored a try in the 11th minute and second for the year for the Broncos.
+Early season (Round 1—11)

-For the second year in a row, The Broncos won the opening three rounds of the season when they defeated the New Zealand Warriors 26–10 at Mt Smart Stadium.
+In March 2009, the Broncos' post-Bennett era got off to a thrilling start in Round 1 when they defeated the North Queensland Cowboys 19–18 at Suncorp Stadium, in the first game with new coach Ivan Henjak in charge.
+Star signing Israel Folau scored his first try in Broncos colours and the first try of the season for the club in the 6th minute, followed by NRL debutantes Antonio Winterstein and Jharal Yow Yeh who also scored.
+Halfback Peter Wallace kicked the match winning field goal.
+In Round 2, the Broncos defeated the Melbourne Storm for the first time since the 2006 NRL Grand Final.
+Israel Folau went up against his old club for the first time and scored a try in the 11th minute, his second for the season.
+In Round 3, the Broncos travelled to Auckland to take on the Warriors and for the second year in a row, the Broncos won the opening three rounds of the season, defeating the New Zealand Warriors 26–10 at Mt Smart Stadium.
 In the following days Shane Webcke, who had been appointed assistant coach for Brisbane at the start of the season quit his post in the wake of controversy surrounding the release of his new book in which he was critical of some Broncos personnel.
-Later that week Wayne Bennett returned to Brisbane with the St. George Illawarra Dragons for round 4, coaching against his old club for the first time.
-Brisbane conceded their first loss of the season in what was also Darius Boyd's first match against his old club and the Dragons' 8th straight win against the Broncos.